-Jim: In fact, Ray, that’s what I love.
-You bring things that have happened in the Scripture right to modern-day application.
-So, when you look at Paul standing before the court in Philippi, what sticks out to you in those stories?
-What grabs you and says, “I can apply this to my life today?”
+Jim: That is a great analogy.
+In fact, Ray, that’s what I love.
+You bring, um, things that have happened in the Scripture right to modern-day application.
+So, when you look at Paul standing before the court in Philippi, what sticks out to you in – in those stories?
+Uh, what grabs you and says, “I can apply this to my life today?”

-Ray: That’s such a good question and I sit here and it’s a little bit frustrating in a way, because that’s a question that I’d like about an hour and a half…
+Ray: That’s such a good question and – and I – I sit here and it’s – it’s a little bit frustrating in a way, because that’s a question that I’d like about an hour and a half…

 Jim: I know.
-(Laughter) You’re a teacher.
+You’re a teacher.
 You’re a teacher.

 Jim: I love that.

-Ray: Oh, and I sat there on that hill for an hour and a half just with my hair standing on end, thinking, wow!
-In a sense, God brought those two kingdoms that have been in this world since Satan came to the Garden of Eden, brought them together right there in the city of Philippi.
+Ray: Oh, and I – I sat there on that hill for – for an hour and a half just with my hair standing on end, thinking, wow.
+In a sense, God brought those two kingdoms that have been in this world since Satan, uh, came to the Garden of Eden – brought them together right there in the city of Philippi.

 Jim: The very same spot.

-Jim: Well, RVL, let me ask you this, just for clarification.
-Why was the Roman Empire with this lone missionary, Paul, why would they have even taken notice of him?
+Jim: RVL, let me ask you this, just for clarification.
+Um, why was the Roman Empire – with this lone missionary, Paul – why would they have even taken notice of him?
 Why did it become a conflict?

 Jim: Sun god, moon god.

 Ray: So, she’s just saying they’re claiming a most high god, and “saved” there to a Greek or a Roman wouldn’t have meant saved from your sins and go to heaven.
 It would mean the god will preserve you from some problem.
 And the Bible says – and I love the King James translation here.
 I think it gets at the nuance of the word, that Paul was “grieved in his spirit” at this little kid who was being used by her owners to make, imagine…